Read our ultimate list of tone words to describe an author’s tone in a story. Set the mood in your story using our huge list of words used for tones.

 : having doubts, or not easily convincing; doubtful

-Example- She was deeply sceptical about her friend’s claims on her boyfriend.
+Example- She was deeply skeptical about her friend’s claims on her boyfriend.

 184. Sincere